Monisha-RK10/Proj3/scripts/README.md

   - Blue: Predicted tracked boxes with IDs
 - Output:
   - Annotated video for quick review
-  - Optional conversion to GIF for preview in repor
+  - Optional conversion to GIF for preview in report